 Power off Fornax

-This step should be performed by Computer Officer as it requires root permission.
+This step should be performed by the Computer Officer as it requires root permission.

 1. Login to the Head Node to List Jobs and Close Job Queue Login to head node as root account, check for any running jobs, close job queues and terminate all running jobs: